top of page

 5. Alumni networks and benefits

 💡 Pro Tip: Some companies offer "retirement transition" programs that let you gradually reduce your hours while maintaining full benefits.
-This can be a fantastic way to test-drive retirement while still earning income.
+This can be a fantastic way to test-drive retirement while still earning an income.

 Pension Plan Questions